 Hobgood et al. Parental preferences for error disclosure, reporting, and legal action after medical error in the care of their children.
 Pediatrics.
 2005;116 (6):1276-1286.

 Institute of Medicine.
 To Err is Human.
 Washington, DC: National Academy Press, 2000.

 Matlow A, Stevens P, Harrison C, Laxer RM.
 Disclosure of medical errors.
 Pediatr Clin N Am.
 2006;53:1091-1104.

 Runciman WB, Merry AF, Tito F. Error, blame, and the law in health care - an antipodean perspective.
 Ann Intern Med.
 2003;138:974-979.

 Wu A. Medical error: the second victim.
 BMJ.
 2000;320:725-6.

-This student's guide was developed by Douglas J. Opel, MD, senior fellow, Clinical Bioethics, and Douglas S. Diekema, MD, MPH, director of education, Treuman Katz Center for Pediatric Bioethics, Seattle Children's Hospital.
+This student's guide was developed by Douglas J. Opel, MD, senior fellow, Clinical Bioethics, and Douglas S. Diekema, MD, MPH, director of education, Treuman Katz Center for Pediatric Bioethics and Palliative Care, Seattle Children's Hospital.